How Long To Leave Fluoride Varnish on Teeth?

 Fluoride treatments are beneficial for all age groups, including those with excessive wear, thin tooth enamel, poor oral hygiene, dry mouth, or dental sensitivity after professional cleaning, enamel injury, or exposed dentine.

-They can be performed at schools or daycares.
-Fluoride varnish is a non-invasive, quick, and simple treatment that can prevent tooth decay in children and prevent further decay.
-It reduces dental caries prevalence in baby teeth by 37% and permanent teeth by 43%.
+They can be performed at schools or daycare centers.
+Fluoride varnish is a non-invasive, quick, and simple treatment to stop existing tooth decay from getting worse.
+Studies show that it reduces dental caries prevalence in primary teeth by 37% and permanent teeth by 43%.

 Benefits of Fluoride Varnish